-COMn - The device names for the serial ports on your system.
-Serial ports can be either physical or virtual.
+COMn- The device names for the serial ports on your system.
+Some COM ports may be virtual (for example, your system may have two COM ports, but only one physical connector).

 control panel - The part of the system that contains indicators and controls, such as the power button and power indicator.